LucaDeSiena/MuRAT/README.md

 ------------

-* **TXT directory** and **VTK directory**
+* **TXT directory**

 ------------

 *peakdelay__.txt*, *Qc__.txt* and *Q__.txt*:  The 3D models of the parameters at different frequencies.
 The first three columns of all text files correspond to WE, SN, and altitude.
 The fourth column is the mapped parameter.
 They contain a minimum of five columns (for *Peak Delay*) that can be imported to show the locations of the anomalies in a simple (x,y,z) reference system.
 The fifth columns shows blocks hit by at least one ray.
 Qc and Q are solved with an inversion and thus have: (1) sixth and seventh columns that corresponds to the input and output of the checkerboard test; (2) eight and ninth columns that corresponds to the input and output of the spike test.
-All the .vtk files are stored in omonimous folder.

 *Murat.mat*: A Matlab structure containing all inputs and data produced by the code.